|

 Salt contamination, or dampness

 is still present.
 This needs diagnosis.
 Complete our Dampness questionnaire.
+I had my walls 'skimmed'

 with new finish plaster - it now has damp patches again